Edenhofer/minecraft-server/README.md

 ### How to configure the Server

-Adjust the configuration file under /etc/conf.d/minecraft to your liking.
+Adjust the configuration file under `/etc/conf.d/minecraft` to your liking.

+If you are running multiple servers, the configuration file `/etc/minecraft/<instance name>` will be loaded if it exists, and will supersede any options set in the global configuration.

+Any configuration variable can be overridden in the environment.

+To see the effective configuration based on the instance name and all applicable configuration files, run `minecraftd print`, `minecraftd -i server2 print`, etc. To print the plain value of a single configuration key, use the `-k` argument: `minecraftd print -k SERVER_ROOT`.

 ### Server does not start